root@vereis.com ~ blog projects

 home-manager.useUserPackages = true;

-home-manager.extraSpecialArgs = { inherit username zjstatus; };
+home-manager.extraSpecialArgs = { inherit username; };

 home-manager.users.${username}.imports = [(import ./home.nix)] ++ [(import ./homura/home.nix)];